Skip to main content

 Some Slurm clusters require partition and account to be specified; if that's the case - you will see errors in the log.

-4. Initialize your first project
+4. Initialize your project Orbitfile

 In the same directory:

-orbit project init . --name orbit_quickstart
+orbit init . --name orbit_quickstart

-5. Build and submit your first project
+5. Build and run your first blueprint

-When you build a project, Orbit:
+When you build a blueprint, Orbit:

-- checks that Orbitfile is correct and parses it
+• checks that Orbitfile is correct and parses it

-orbit project build .
+orbit blueprint build .

-orbit project submit orbit_quickstart:latest --to <cluster-name>
+orbit run orbit_quickstart:latest --on <cluster-name>